dkorver/food/Finacial_Data_API.md

     ## 4 TECL     232837  1696632 422.
 41.3                -90.2 Loss
     ## 5 ELP      984732 16122045  10.6    1.26               -88.1 Loss

-Using my `month_gain` variable, I created a contingency table to see how many stocks experienced a gain, loss, or no change during the month of March, 2021.
+Using the `month_gain` variable, I created a contingency table to see how many stocks experienced a gain, loss, or no change during the month of March, 2021.

 ``` r
 table(combine$month_gain)